possibilities/meteor-deploy-config/README.md

 Sometimes a new instance of an app needs to be configured before it's useful.
 This library takes a simple approach to solving that problem.
 There are two components:

-  1) A smart package that provides an `DeployConfig` key/value store that's backed by Mongo.
+  1) A smart package that provides a `DeployConfig` key/value store that's backed by Mongo.

   2) A command line app that prompts for each unsatisfied value and communicates them back to the deployed app (yes, over DDP!).

+## Installation

+  1) Until there's a better way to install smart packages use [meteorite](http://possibilities.github.com/meteorite/)

+  2) Install `mcfg` using npm

+      npm install -g meteor-deploy-config

 ## How do I use it?